sedgewickmm18/bpmn-assistant/README.md

 * GPT-4o mini
 * GPT-4o
 * o1-preview
+* o1-mini

-> Note: o1-preview is used together with GPT-4o as it doesn't support structured outputs yet.
-While o1-preview provides enhanced performance (especially for BPMN diagram editing), it has longer response times and can incur significant costs.
+> Note: Both o1-preview and o1-mini are used together with their respective GPT-4o models as they don't support structured outputs yet.
+While providing enhanced performance (especially for BPMN diagram editing), they have longer response times and can incur significant costs.

 ### Anthropic